-If you are absent from school, your parents will receive an SMS on that day.
-Parents should respond to the SMS with an explanation for the absence, or they can provide a note which you can return to the Front Office on the day you return to school.
-If your absence is likely to exceed three days a telephone call or email from your parent/carer would be appreciated.
+After being absent from school you must provide your roll call teacher with a note from your parent/guardian on the day you return to school.
+If your absence is likely to exceed three days a telephone from your parent/guardian would be appreciated.